CEDLA Master's Programme > Contents and structure

 CEDLA’s Master’s programme is embedded in CEDLA’s constitutive disciplines.
 In the same manner as CEDLA’s research programme, the CMP’s multidisciplinary ambitions derive from the premise that only a sound disciplinary basis with its concomitant theoretical foundations will allow satisfactory multidisciplinary or comparative research.
 It is intended to reveal the particular characteristics of social, cultural and political processes in Latin America from a longer-term, historical approach, as well as from the awareness that Latin America cannot be regarded in isolation from global and comparative developments.
 While the CMP focuses on the Latin American region, it also connects with theories and insights from other regions and literature.
 More concretely, the CMP addresses the fundamental transitions in Latin American social, political and economic systems.
 Even though the countries of Latin America reflect substantial differences, nearly all have experienced similar transformations since the 1980s.

 The curriculum of the CMP corresponds with the research interests of staff members.
-Over the past five years, the CEDLA research programme has focused on natural and cultural resources and will continue to do so in the coming years.
+As of 2017, CEDLA’s Research Programme is entitled ‘Reshaping society and the commons in Latin America’.
+It builds on CEDLA’s former research programme, focused on natural and cultural resources (2009-2016).
 Resources include the means available in the world; they may be elementary to societies or simply enhance quality of life.
-Natural resources are usually material; while cultural resources are usually immaterial.
+Natural resources are usually material (tangible); while cultural resources are usually immaterial (intangible).
 In both cases, using and benefiting from them enriches society, but they may also be used to reinforce unequal power relations.
+Commons is a concept in construction that helps to understand these processes.
+It is broadly defined as tangible and intangible resources shared by a group of individuals shaping patterns of access, use and reproduction.

 The programme consists of the following elements: